 'Total return is the amount of value an investor earns from a security over a specific period, typically one year, when all distributions are reinvested.
 Total return is expressed as a percentage of the amount invested.
 For example, a total return of 20% means the security increased by 20% of its original value due to a price increase, distribution of dividends (if a stock), coupons (if a bond) or capital gains (if a fund).
-Total return is a strong measure of an investment’s overall performance.'Using this definition on our asset we see for example:
+Total return is a strong measure of an investment’s overall performance.'Applying this definition to our asset in some examples:

-'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
-Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'Applying this definition to our asset in some examples:
+'Downside risk is the financial risk associated with losses.
+That is, it is the risk of the actual return being below the expected return, or the uncertainty about the magnitude of that difference.
+Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
+Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'Using this definition on our asset we see for example:

 'The Sharpe ratio (also known as the Sharpe index, the Sharpe measure, and the reward-to-variability ratio) is a way to examine the performance of an investment by adjusting for its risk.
-The ratio measures the excess return (or risk premium) per unit of deviation in an investment asset or a trading strategy, typically referred to as risk, named after William F. Sharpe.'Which means for our asset as example:
+The ratio measures the excess return (or risk premium) per unit of deviation in an investment asset or a trading strategy, typically referred to as risk, named after William F. Sharpe.'Applying this definition to our asset in some examples:

 'Maximum drawdown measures the loss in any losing period during a fund’s investment record.
 It is defined as the percent retrenchment from a fund’s peak value to the fund’s valley value.
 The drawdown is in effect from the time the fund’s retrenchment begins until a new fund high is reached.
 The maximum drawdown encompasses both the period from the fund’s peak to the fund’s valley (length), and the time from the fund’s valley to a new fund high (recovery).
-It measures the largest percentage drawdown that has occurred in any fund’s data record.'Applying this definition to our asset in some examples:
+It measures the largest percentage drawdown that has occurred in any fund’s data record.'Using this definition on our asset we see for example:

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
-So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'Applying this definition to our asset in some examples:
+So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'Which means for our asset as example: